gnowoel/exphbs/docs/helpers.md

 ## Custom directory

-We can change the helpers directory by customize `view helpers` application setting, for example:
+The default directory for helpers is `views/helpers`.
+We can customize it by changing the `view helpers` application setting.
+For example:

 ```javascript
 app.set('view helpers', __dirname + '/custom');
 ```

+Now, the helpers in `views/custom` directory will be autoloaded.

-## Vanilla handlebars
+## Manually registering

-We can use the exposed `handlebars` object to register a helper manually.
+The exposed `handlebars` object can be used to manually register a helper.
 Here's an example:

-*helper.js*

 ```javascript
 var exphbs = require('exphbs');